lambdan/FG_CompTech/README.md

 }
 ```

-### Pooling
+### ~~Pooling~~

 While Instantiating entities is very fast in ECS, I decided to look into pooling anyway because DOTS 1.0 has `IEnableableComponent` which seemed somewhat easy to work with.

-I did convert bullets to be pooled, but the performance improvement was negligible or none, so I reverted it: https://github.com/lambdan/FG_CompTech/commit/84fd8f6f59c404e5300176a44f7ef0642b7fb141
+I did convert bullets to be pooled, but the performance improvement was pretty much none, so [I reverted it](https://github.com/lambdan/FG_CompTech/commit/84fd8f6f59c404e5300176a44f7ef0642b7fb141).

 I also looked into pooling the enemies but it just created a whole bunch of new problems, and the performance improvement was still negligible or none.
-Also from my googling object pooling in ECS really isn't worth it seems to be consensus, so I decided to not pool enemies either.
+Also from my googling object pooling in ECS really isn't worth it seems to be [consensus](https://forum.unity.com/threads/is-there-a-performance-hit-for-thousands-of-disabled-entities-floating-around-about-entity-pooling.1168916/#post-7488950) (instantiating/destroy entities is as fast as toggling their enabled state), so I decided to not pool enemies either.
+It just made the code much less readable and maintainable for nothing in return.

 I guess that's the one good thing I can say about ECS: its so fast you don't need to pool.